geotera26/final_project/cross_correlation/readme.md

 			-Code will take ~ 22 minutes to run if you don't have any other programs running on your computer.
 Clear other variables so as not to crash MATLAB.

 	II.
-P04_N02_Hx_200.jpg ; P04_N02_Ey_200.jpg
+P04_N02_Hy_200.jpg ; P04_N02_Ex_200.jpg
-    	Description: Cross-correlations of the Hx and Ey components of P04 and N02 receivers.
+    	Description: Cross-correlations of the Hy and Ex components of P04 and N02 receivers.
 These are examples of the figures the ambnoise.m can output.